orchidmajumder/orchidmajumder.github.io/content/_index.md

 ---
 heading: "Hi, I'm Orchid"
-subheading: "I am a principal research engineer within the Amazon AGI org.
+subheading: "I am a principal research engineer at Amazon.
-I work on training and optimizing large-scale multi-modal foundation models."
+I work on training and optimizing large-scale multi-modal foundational models as part of the Amazon AGI organization."
-description: "In the past, I was part of the AWS AI Labs and Amazon SageMaker.
-There I used to work on few-shot learning, meta-learning, AutoML and seq2seq models.
+description: "In the past, I was part of AWS AI Labs where I was focussing on on few-shot learning, meta-learning, AutoML and seq2seq models.
-Before that, I worked at Amazon India for three years building backend services.
-I obtained my MS in CS from Columbia University and BS in CS from Jadavpur University, India."
+I obtained my MS from Columbia University and BS from Jadavpur University, both in CS."
 resume: "You can find a copy of my latest resume [here](www.google.com)"
 ---